annelo-msft/gists/lro/readme.md

 ### Streaming operation subclients

-OpenAI also has the option to stream updates indicating the progress of an operation running on the service.
-We need a way to support this at the protocol layer, as well as a way to provide access to "linked operations" such as resume and cancel at the convenience layer.
-We can address this by having the client add a subtype of the polling `RunOperation` that implements the get updates requirement via streaming, overrides polling implementations on its base type, and adds streaming convenience APIs.
+In addition to polling for updates, OpenAI supports streaming operation status updates.
+This means that SCM-based clients must support streaming at the protocol layer and also provide access to "linked operations" such as resume and cancel from streaming APIs at the convenience layer.
+We address this by adding a subtype of the polling `RunOperation` that gets updates from the response stream, overrides polling methods on its base type, and adds streaming convenience APIs.

 ```csharp
 public class StreamingRunOperation : RunOperation